singhpradip/JWT-Authentication-API-with-Node.js-and-Express/README.md

 This project aims to provide a flexible and reliable authentication solution for building secure APIs with JWT authentication.
 Whether you're creating a web application, mobile app backend, or any other type of server-side application, this repository serves as a solid foundation for implementing user authentication securely.

-# Frontend of this project is being developed in 'frontend' branch of this repo. usinf React.
+# Frontend of this project is being developed in 'frontend' branch of this repo. using React.